Are you thinking about going on an exchange?

 - Exemption can be given to students studying abroad through Lnu during the academic year 2018/2019 and students who have a registered study break.
 Individual decisions will then be taken.

 Erasmus is an exchange programme sponsored by the European Union.
 Almost all our agreements within Europe are written within this programme.
 If you are offered an exchange placement to a host institution where we have an Erasmus agreement you will be awarded an Erasmus Scholarship.
 Students with disabilites can apply for extra funds through the programme.
+Students going for an exchange with children can also receive som extra funds.

-More information about the Erasmus Scholarship.
+More information about the Erasmus Scholarship can be found below.

 Nordplus (Nordic countries)